• Skip to primary navigation

 8. Cook extra and freeze

 Meal prepping has increased in popularity these days but it can be a lot of extra work.
-Rather than going all-in with the meal prepping craze, consider a scaled-down version.
+Rather than going all-in with the meal-prepping craze, consider a scaled-down version.
 When you’re cooking, simply make a little extra!

 For example, whenever we make pancakes, we make a big batch and freeze the rest.
 Our homemade “freezer foods” are much cheaper than store-bought, have fewer additives, and keep us from relying on more expensive, prepackaged convenience foods.